 Borobudur is a UNESCO Heritage Site, so this is something you can now tick off your list.
 Built in the 9th century it is a place of worship until this very day.
 Which is why you need to dress conservatively, covering your shoulders and knees.

 The temple is a geometrically precise square and built like a step pyramid.
 When seen from above it is in fact not exactly a square but it resembles a tantric Buddhist mandala.
-The top part is made of round steps.
+Round steps make up the top part.
 Each step is covered in statues, figurines and bas-reliefs.
 On top you will find the famous stupas.
 When you peak inside you can see that they enclose life-sized buddhas.

 When you take your time climbing the stairs, not like us dashing up in the darkness to catch the first rays of light, you should take every step with care and an observing eye.
 Each step is telling a story.
 The ideology is that of reaching nirvana from a starting point of worldly desire through an ascent in enlightenment.
 The reliefs on the walls are rather telling.
 The zigzag pattern of the corridors are disorientating, probably not without reason.

-It is a massive structure, and it is hard to believe that this temple was once long forgotten until the British rediscovered it under piles of volcanic ash and a thick rainforest foliage.
-There is evidence that the temple used to be painted in different pigments and gold-leaf – you can imagine the impression it must have made on the people who lived in its shadow.
+It is indeed a massive structure.
+It is hard to believe that this temple was once long forgotten until the British rediscovered it under piles of volcanic ash and a thick rainforest foliage.
+There is evidence that the temple used to be painted in different pigments and gold-leaf.
+You can imagine the impression it must have made on the people who lived in its shadow.

 On the morning that we visit Borobudur we are less lucky with the sunrise.
 A thick haze surrounds the temple complex, sucking the colour out of everything and smothering the sun when it first peeks over the horizon.
 Yet, we can still find beauty in that.
-The trees in the distance slowly peel out of the fog, showing their crowns first as shadows, then with a more colourful display, while the last carpet of haze still lingers in the middle ground.
+The trees in the distance slowly peel out of the fog, showing their crowns first as shadows.
+Followed by a more colourful display, while the last carpet of haze still lingers in the middle ground.

-On the upside, most visitors will not spend a lot of time on the lower levels of the structure, which means you can study the beautiful artwork all by yourself, or maybe even mediate a bit as you are making your slow descend in circles around the centre of the temple.
+On the upside, most visitors will not spend a lot of time on the lower levels of the structure.
+This means you can study the beautiful artwork all by yourself.
+Or maybe even mediate a bit as you are making your slow descend in circles around the centre of the temple.

 >>> Further reading: Check out my Indonesia Travel Guide with lots of tips and information on islands like Bali, Lombok and Komodo. <<<